Honda Pilot

 The Pilot shares its platform with the Acura MDX, as well as the North American market Odyssey minivan.
 The Pilot's unibody construction and independent suspension are designed to provide handling similar to that of a car, and it has integrated perimeter frame rails to permit towing and light off-road use.

-Prior to the introduction of the Pilot, Honda marketed the compact crossover CR-V and the Honda Passport (a rebadged Isuzu Rodeo).
-The Honda Passport that was sold between 1993 and 2002 was a truck-based design.
-The Pilot is Honda's largest SUV, although the 2010 Crosstour surpassed the Pilot in length.
+Prior to the introduction of the Pilot, Honda marketed the compact crossover CR-V, the midsize Passport (rebadged Isuzu Rodeo) fullsize Crossroad (rebadged Land Rover Discovery series 1) and Acura SLX (rebadged Isuzu Trooper).
+Unlike the Passport, Crossroad and SLX which were truck-based body-on-frame designs, the Pilot shared a unibody construction layout akin to the smaller Civic-based CR-V. The Pilot is Honda's largest SUV, although the 2010 Crosstour surpassed the Pilot in length.

 The Pilot is sold in North America and the Middle East, while the Honda MDX (first generation Acura MDX) was marketed in Japan and Australia for several years.
 The second-generation Pilot was also sold in Russia, Ukraine, South Korea, Latin America, and the Philippines.